Scroll Top

 BELIZE

-Engage in conservation and community development work in Belize to help protect manatees and marine life.
+Engage in conservation and community development work in Belize to help protect manatees and other marine life.

 • Take an overnight excursion to Bacalar Chico Marine Reserve